-Mr. Leung Yu Tung, Stanley (梁宇東), aged 46, was appointed as an independent non-executive Director on 30 April 2019, and he is currently the chairman of each of the Remuneration Committee, Nomination Committee and Audit Committee.
+Mr. Leung Yu Tung, Stanley (梁宇東), aged 47, was appointed as an independent non-executive Director on 30 April 2019, and he is currently the chairman of each of the Remuneration Committee, Nomination Committee and Audit Committee.
 He has over 20 years' experience in the accounting and finance field.
-He has acted as an independent non-executive director and the member of each of the remuneration committee, nomination committee and audit committee of Watches.com Limited (Stock Code WVJ) (formerly known as Ntegrator International Ltd.), a company listed in the Singapore Stock Exchange (Stock Code 5HC), since May 2021.
+He has acted as an independent non-executive director and the member of each of the remuneration committee, nomination committee and audit committee of Ntegrator Holdings Limited (formerly known as Watches.com Limited), a company listed in the Singapore Stock Exchange (Stock Code WVJ), since May 2021.
 He has acted as an independent director and the chairman of audit committee of Incredible Holdings Limited (formerly known as Vashion Group Limited), a company listed in the Singapore Stock Exchange (Stock Code RDR), since October 2017.
-He has been the financial and accounting manager of Siu Siu Style Company Limited since August 2021.
+He has been the financial controller of Siu Siu Style Company Limited since August 2021.
 He had been the financial controller of Wewenet Limited served from July 2020 to 31 July 2021.
 He had been the finance controller of Luen Hing Textile Company Limited, which Mr. Leung has served from September 2013 to November 2019.
 Prior to that, Mr. Leung worked in the Sweet Dynasty Group as finance manager from January 2012 to September 2013.